AQA - Policy and External Affairs Graduate

 It could be suggested these are typically the type of graduate jobs you can get in Manchester.

-In the past 18 months Forvis Mazars , KPMG and AQA have advertised the most graduate jobs in Manchester .
+In the past 18 months Forvis Mazars , KPMG and Lloyds Banking Group have advertised the most graduate jobs in Manchester .

 Manchester's universities offer excellent opportunities for a world-class education - so how do graduates from Manchester differ to graduates from the rest of the UK?